kehantan/labbook/docs/buffers_solutions/phosphate_buffer_saline.rst

 Requirements
 ------------
 #.
 10x D-PBS
 #.
-MiliQ water or distilled water
+Milli-Q water or distilled water
 #.
 Syringe
 #.
-0.22 um filter
+0.22 µm filter
+#.
+50 ml centrifuge tube

 Procedure
 ---------
 #.
-Add 5 ml of PBS into 45 ml of distilled water/Mili-Q water.
+Dispense 5 ml of PBS into a 50 ml centrifuge tube.
+#.
+Add 45 ml of distilled water/Milli-Q water in the same 50 ml centrifuge tube.

     To dilute 10x D-PBS to 1x

 #.
-Filter with 0.22 um filter using syringe.
+Filter with 0.22 um filter using syringe into a new 50 ml centrifuge tube.